Accessibility

 • Voice-overs

 You can listen to every article.
-You can play a voice-over directly through Ghost’s embedded player on the website or download the file.
+You can play a voice-over directly through Ghost’s embedded player on the website or download the audio file.
 Because you are listening to a human, your brain has an easier time with processing and remembering information.
-The positive effects hold true even when you cannot readily tell if a voice is human or AI.
+The positive effects of avoiding a GenAI narrator and using a human will hold true even when you cannot readily tell if the voice is human or GenAI.

 • Loudness